Interested in learning Catalan?

 5. Activity description:

-You will work in pairs to analyze a currently
+You will work in pairs to analyse a currently

 booming tourist destination (emerging or rediscovered) and present the causes